sgjava/c3l/README.md

 C3L, which stands for Commodore 128 CP/M C Library, is a contemporary API built upon the ANSI C standard.
 It is specifically crafted to streamline the utilization of C128 distinctive features within the CP/M environment.

+I am often asked why I chose CP/M instead of the "native" Z80 mode.
+The origins of C3L are rooted in Turbo Pascal and ANSI C, dating back to the late 80s and early 90s.
+During that time, the code was actually developed on the C128 in CP/M mode.
+The advantages of using CP/M with Z88DK include more straightforward file I/O and the absence of a need for a BASIC loader.
+However, you can still build native applications with C3L that do not require file I/O or cpm.h.
+You will need to make the necessary adjustments yourself, as others have done over the years.

 ## Features snapshot
 * Utilize modern Integrated Development Environments (IDEs) to develop code and identify syntax errors prior to compilation.
 * High-performance abstraction layer for VDC and VIC text and bitmap modes, enabling the creation of dual monitor mixed-mode applications effortlessly.